MGRayd/DnD-Terraveil/docs/campaigns/Session-2.md

 	- The creature dissolves into mist, leaving behind a skull covered in glowing runes.
 - **Clues & Discoveries:**
 	- Wolves show unnatural alterations (crystal spines, rapid mist-like decomposition under light).
-	- The runes are cult-like, not religious — linked somehow to Terravale but not yet identified.
+	- The runes are cult-like, not religious, linked somehow to Terravale but not yet identified.
 	- Mist seems to grow darker during combat, and responds to magic/light.
 - **NPC Interaction:**
 	- Returned to the hamlet to speak with **Mayla Dren** and show the runed skull.